 For students starting this programme in 2016 via direct entry onto either years 2 or 3, modules will differ to those showing within the modules tab.
 Please contact the programme leader for further details.

 Contact Hours and Independent Study

 Contact hours may vary for each year of your degree.
 However, remember that you are engaging in a full-time degree; so, at the very least, you should expect to undertake a minimum of 37 hours of study each week during term time and you may undertake assignments outside of term time.
 The composition and delivery for the course breaks down differently for each module and may include lectures, seminars, workshops, independent study, practicals, work placements, research and one-to-one learning.

 University-level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
 As a general guide, for every hour in class students are expected to spend two - three hours in independent study.

 Please see the Unistats data, using the link at the bottom of this page, for specific information relating to this course in terms of course composition and delivery, contact hours and student satisfaction.

 How You Are Assessed

-Examinations are included to test students' ability to work under time-constrained conditions, to test knowledge of basic principles, and to guard against potential plagiarism.
+Examinations are designed to test students' ability to work under time-constrained conditions and to test knowledge of basic principles.

 If you would like further information about entry requirements, or would like to discuss whether the qualifications you are currently studying are acceptable, please contact the Admissions team on 01522 886097, or email email@example.com.